truenas/middleware/docs/userguide/index.rst

     **If you do check the box to mark the disks as new, the volume and all of its data, datasets, and zvols will be destroyed and the underlying disks will be returned to their raw state.**

 #.  **Scrub Volume:** ZFS scrubs and how to schedule them are described in more detail in ZFS Scrubs.
 This button allows you to manually initiate a scrub.
 A
     scrub is I/O intensive and can negatively impact performance, meaning that you should not initiate one while the system is busy.
-A cancel button is provided should you need to cancel a scrub.
+A "cancel" button is provided should you need to cancel a scrub.
 If you do cancel a scrub, the next scrub will start over from the beginning, not where the cancelled scrub left off.

 #.  **Edit ZFS Options:** allows you to edit the volume's compression level, atime setting, dataset quota, and reserved space for quota.
 If compression is